brianm/rpcdb/README.md

 ones) can be bundled in and started automagically, then proprietary or experimental ones can be run completely separately and register with the rpcdbd instance.

+The complexity of this model scares me.
+There's some middle ground, we'll find it when we need it.

 # Pseudo-Random Notes

 Middleware will probably want to reserve a very small amount of resources for debug sessions, for instance supporting up